Li Zicheng: Becoming a rebel

 Li advocated the slogans of "dividing land equally" and "abolishing the grain taxes payment system" which won great support from the peasants.
 The song, "Killing cattle and sheep, preparing tasty wine and opening the city gate to welcome the Dashing King" was widely spread at the time.

 In 1641, rebel forces led by Li Zicheng sacked the Shaolin Monastery due to the monks' support of the Ming dynasty and the possible threat they posed to the rebels.
 This effectively destroyed the temple's fighting force.

 The 1642 Kaifeng flood, caused by breaches of the Yellow River dikes by both sides, ended the siege of Kaifeng and killed over 300,000 of its 378,000 residents.
 After the battles of Luoyang and Kaifeng, the Ming government was unable to stop Li's rebellion, as most of its military force was involved in the battle against the Manchus in the north.

-Later, in 1643, Li Zicheng's victory against Sun Chuanting in central Henan reaffirm his decision to march west to Xi'an.
+Later, in 1643, Li Zicheng's victory against Sun Chuanting in central Henan reaffirmed his decision to march west to Xi'an.
 According to most accepted theory, Li made his mind during a meeting in Xiangjing as he already ruled out the choice of march towards Nanjing or to Beijing.
-Modern historian Roger V. Des Forges assumed Li Zicheng may be considered Shaanxi as he was a native of the province and it also served as the political center of the Han and Tang dynasties, which Political regime model he aspired to emulate.
-However, as Gu Cheng suggested, it is likely that the decision to go to Xi'an was made after the surprisingly complete rout of Sun Chanting's forces in.
-Li then pursued Sun as he retreated to the west.
-According to Zheng Lian, Sun had first gone north to Mengjin, on the south bank of the Yellow River, where he was so distraught at the sight of his men being killed that he tried to throw himself in the river.
-His subordinates intervened and prevailed on him to continue resisting the rebels.
+Modern historian Roger V. Des Forges has suggested that Li Zicheng may have considered Shaanxi because he was a native of the province and the fact that the city had served as the political center of the Han and Tang dynasties, whose political models he aspired to emulate.
+However, as Gu Cheng suggested, it is likely that the decision to go to Xi'an was made after the surprisingly complete rout of Sun Chanting's forces in: after the battle, Li pursued Sun as he retreated to the west.
+According to Zheng Lian, Sun had first gone north to Mengjin, on the south bank of the Yellow River, where he was so distraught at the sight of his men being killed that he tried to throw himself in the river; his subordinates were able to intervene and convinced him to continue resisting the rebels.
 Zheng Lian also reports an unlikely story that Sun went to Shouyang mountain in Yanshi county, east of Luoyang, to pay respects to the Shang loyalists Bo Yi and Shu Qi, who had starved themselves to death rather than live under the Zhou.
-On November 12, Li Zicheng's forces took Wenxiang, and 4 days later they assaulted beat Sun Chuanting forces at Tongguan, while Sun Chuanting himself was killed during the ensuing battle.
+On 12 November, Li Zicheng's forces took Wenxiang, and 4 days later they assaulted beat Sun Chuanting forces at Tongguan, while Sun Chuanting himself was killed during the ensuing battle.
 Gao Jie and Bai Guang'en then fled further.
 After assigned his subordinate to command Tongguan, Li Zicheng proceeded again to Xi'an.
 In the next four days, Li's forces manage to take the towns of Huayang, Huazhou, Weinan, and Lintong without any meaningful resistance.